CLI Reference

 Quick screenshot workflow

-haptix screenshot --annotated --output annotated.jpg
+haptix tool screenshot --annotated --output annotated.jpg

-haptix tree
+haptix tool tree

-haptix tap --label "Settings"
+haptix tool tap --label "Settings"

-haptix screenshot --output after-tap.jpg
+haptix tool screenshot --output after-tap.jpg

 Scripted test flow